Yad4o/Human-Action-Recognition/README.md

-# Human-Action-Recognition
-Deep Learning-based Human Action Recognition using CNN and OpenCV Project Overview
+# Human Action Recognition System

+## Project Overview

-This project implements a Human Action Recognition system using deep learning techniques.
-It classifies human actions such as clapping, running, and other activities from images/videos.
-The system uses transfer learning with a MobileNetV2 backbone, enhanced by data augmentation and early stopping to improve model generalization.
+This project implements a Human Action Recognition (HAR) system that classifies human actions such as clapping, running, and more from images.
+It uses deep learning techniques with transfer learning leveraging MobileNetV2, data augmentation to increase model robustness, and early stopping to prevent overfitting.

+The system is deployed as a Streamlit web app where users can upload images and get real-time action predictions.

-Features
+## Features

-Data loading and preprocessing from structured folders.
+- Load and preprocess images from structured train/test folders.

-Use of MobileNetV2 pre-trained model for transfer learning.
+- Uses MobileNetV2 as a pre-trained feature extractor with custom classification layers.

-Data augmentation for improved variability and model robustness.
+- Data augmentation applied to training images for better generalization.

-Dropout and early stopping to reduce overfitting.
+- Dropout layers and early stopping callbacks to reduce overfitting.

-Streamlit application for real-time image upload and action prediction.
+- Streamlit app for user-friendly interaction.

-Dataset
+## Dataset

-The dataset contains ~300 images per class, organized into 16 classes such as clapping, running, etc. Data is split into train and test folders for training and evaluation.
+The dataset contains approximately 300 images per class across 16 classes, split into train and test folders.

-Installation
+## Installation

-Prerequisites:
+### Prerequisites

-Python 3.8 or above
+- Python 3.8 or higher

-Conda or pip for environment management
+- Conda or pip

-Setup:
-bash
+### Setup Instructions

-# Clone repository
+Clone the repo
 git clone <your-repo-url>
 cd <your-project-folder>

-# Create and activate virtual environment (using Conda)
-conda create -n actionrecognition python=3.8 -y conda activate actionrecognition
+Create and activate environment conda create -n actionrecognition python=3.8 -y conda activate actionrecognition

-# Install dependencies
+Install dependencies
 pip install -r requirements.txt

-Running the Project
+## Usage

-Training Model
+### Train the Model

-Run your Jupyter notebook or Python script for training:
+Run the training notebook or script to train the model with augmentation and early stopping:

-bash
 python train_model.py

-Streamlit App
+### Run Streamlit App
-To launch the web app for action recognition:

-bash
-streamlit run app.py
+Launch the Streamlit app to test predictions on your images: streamlit run app.py

+Upload images via the web interface to see predicted actions.

+## Model Performance

+- Initial model training shows modest accuracy due to limited dataset size.
+- Use of transfer learning, augmentation, and early stopping helps improve performance.
+- Future improvements include dataset expansion, fine-tuning MobileNetV2, and experimenting with input sizes.
-Upload an image to get predicted human action results.
+Upload images via the web interface to see predicted actions.

-Model Performance
+## Model Performance

-The model achieved modest accuracy due to limited dataset size.
+- Initial model training shows modest accuracy due to limited dataset size.

-Data augmentation, transfer learning, and early stopping were used to improve robustness.
+- Use of transfer learning, augmentation, and early stopping helps improve performance.

-Expect gradual improvement with more data and fine-tuning.
+- Future improvements include dataset expansion, fine-tuning MobileNetV2, and experimenting with input sizes.

-Future Work
+## Future Work

-Increase dataset size with more diverse images.
+- Collect larger and more diverse datasets.

-Fine-tune MobileNetV2 by unfreezing layers for better task adaptation.
+- Fine-tune base model layers for better adaptation.

-Experiment with larger image input sizes (96x96 or 224x224).

-Add more augmentation techniques.
+- Increase input image resolution for stronger feature extraction.

-Explore alternative architectures and multimodal inputs.
+- Explore advanced architectures and multi-modal approaches.

-Contributing
+## Contributing

-Anyone is welcome to contribute improvements or report issues.
+Contributions, bug reports, and feature requests are welcome!

-License
+## License

 Specify your license here.

-Contact
+## Contact

-Your Name – your.email@example.com
+Your Name – omyadao1706@gamil.com
-Project Link: <your-repo-url>
+Project Link: <>